-It should also be said that Jesus Himself desires that all come to receive this gift of the most holy Eucharist even more than we could ever desire it.
-This is the gift of the NewCovenant, the gift of His very life, the gift of everlasting salvation.
+It should also be said that Jesus Himself desires that all come to receive this gift of the most holy Eucharist, even more than we could ever desire it.
+This is the gift of the New Covenant, the gift of His very life, the gift of everlasting salvation.
 This is the reason He came into the world!
 He came so that we could enter into perfect Communion with Him through His Body and Blood and, through this gift, enter into everlasting life.
 He Himself said, “Whoever feeds on my flesh and drinks my blood has eternal life and I will raise him on the last day!”

 So why don’t we just invite everyone, Catholic or not, to receive this precious gift at Mass?
 The answer is quite simple.
-In order to receive this gift you have to believe in it fully.
+In order to receive this gift, you have to believe in it fully.
 It would be wrong to receive this perfect gift of Christ Himself if you did not understand what this gift was or if you just thought it was a symbol or a representation of Christ’s body.

-As Catholics we believe something very unique about the Holy Eucharist.
-It’s a believe that we share only with the Easter Orthodox Churches which we do actually allow to receive Holy Communion in our Church.
+Catholics believe something unique about the Holy Eucharist.
+It’s a belief that we share only with the Eastern Orthodox Churches, whose members may receive Holy Communion in our Church.
 All other Christian religions believe something different than we do about the Eucharist.
-The bottom line is that if a Christian of another denomination truly believed what we believed about this Sacred Host and Precious Cup in the Catholic Mass then they would convert to the Catholic faith to receive it.
-And, to that, we say, “all are welcome!”
-All people are most welcomed and encouraged to come to share our faith, make a full profession of faith, enter into full communion with the Catholic Church and, at that point, share in the Holy Eucharist.
+The bottom line is that if a Christian of another denomination truly believed what we believed about this Sacred Host and Precious Cup in the Catholic Mass, then they would convert to the Catholic faith to receive it.
+And to that we say, “All are welcome!”
+All people are most welcomed and encouraged to come to share our faith, make a full profession of faith, enter into full communion with the Catholic Church, and share in the Holy Eucharist.